Using the train, tram, bus and metro, you can get to anywhere you would like in Belgium!

 Getting Around Belgium

 For traveling to other cities in Belgium, the train is the best method to use.
 If you are under 26 years old, you can buy a Go Pass that allows you to travel anywhere in Belgium for a flat price of €5.
-You can find information about destinations, timetables, other ticket options etc. by visiting www.belgianrail.be.
+You can find information about destinations, timetables, other ticket options etc. by visiting the Belgian Railways website.
 (If you are adventurous you can use it in French by clicking FR and Dutch by clicking NL.)

 In those places that are not served by the train, regional bus services will get you where you need to go.
-In Wallonia, the regional bus service is known as the TEC, and information about tickets, destinations, and timetables can be found at www.infotec.be (in French only.)
-In Flanders, the service is provided by De Lijn, and information can be found at www.delijn.be (which can be consulted in English by clicking on EN in the upper right-hand corner.)
+In Wallonia, the regional bus service is known as the TEC, and information about tickets, destinations, and timetables can be found only in French only.
+In Flanders, the service is provided by De Lijn, and information can be found in English by clicking on EN in the upper right-hand corner of their website.